Polar.sh Review 2026: New 5% + 50c Pricing, Tiered Plans, Hidden Fees, and a Better Alternative for SaaS

 - **Cross-border conversion**: 0.25% (EU) to 1% in other countries

-For a non-US founder receiving two payouts per month, the monthly payout fees alone can be $5-15+ depending on volume and location.
+For a non-US founder receiving two payouts per month, the monthly payout fees alone can be $5-15+ depending on volume and location -- and this is on top of your plan's monthly fee if you are on Pro/Growth/Scale.

 ### 5. Non-Refundable Transaction Fees

-When you issue a refund to a customer, Polar does not refund the original transaction fees.
+When you issue a refund to a customer, Polar does not refund the original transaction fees on any plan.
 You absorb the platform's cut on every refunded transaction.
-Additionally, Polar "reserves the right to issue refunds at our own discretion up to 60 days after the purchase" as part of their chargeback prevention efforts.
+Polar also "reserves the right to issue refunds at our own discretion up to 60 days after the purchase" as part of their chargeback prevention efforts.

 ### 6. Open-Ended Future Fee Clause

-Polar's docs include the statement: "We also reserve the right to pass on any other fees Stripe might impose in the future."
-This is an open-ended clause that means your effective rate could increase at any time based on Stripe's pricing changes, with no cap or advance notice guaranteed.
+Polar's docs still include the statement: "We also reserve the right to pass on any other fees Stripe might impose in the future."
+That clause now sits on top of *all four* new plans.
+Your effective rate could increase at any time based on Stripe's pricing changes, with no cap or advance notice guaranteed.

-> When your billing infrastructure includes a clause that reserves the right to pass on unspecified future fees, you are signing up for a pricing model you cannot fully evaluate today.
+> When your billing infrastructure includes a clause that reserves the right to pass on unspecified future fees -- across every paid tier you might subscribe to -- you are signing up for a pricing model you cannot fully evaluate today.
 Founders need to know their cost structure is stable before they build on top of it.

 >